Cocoagoat/Nyanpasutats-frontend/README.md

 In this case, the user clearly enjoys slice of life and romance stories (as seen by the recommendations given in both of the above images), but likely had a specific reason to dislike that particular show that's too "deep" for the model to capture - perhaps they strongly disliked the ending, or a specific character, or maybe the reason is something even deeper that relates to their real life, and the model isn't capable of accounting for any of those.

-Though while this is a clear showcase of the model's limitation, it's also a showcase of its success in capturing this user's tastes and a proof of the fact that the user's given score for a show is not known to the model when it performs the guess.
+Though while this is a clear showcase of the model's limits, it's also a showcase of its ability to capture this user's tastes, and a proof of the fact that the user's given score for a show is not known to the model when it performs the guess.

 ----------